 - Prescriptions: Patches (Scopolamine): These seem to be the way to go if you’re extremely worried about motion sickness.
 The passengers that did have these didn’t feel an inkling of seasickness.
 The small, circular patches are placed inconspicuously behind the ear.
 They can be worn for up to 3 days (which means much less remembering) and provide time-released doses of the medication.
 The only downside I see is you have to make a trip to the doctor to get them.
 99% of travelers visiting the Galapagos won’t need to go to such lengths to quell their nausea.

 - Natural Remedies: The sea-band is a skinny, wristband that has a plastic stud out of it.
 The stud is to be placed on the Nei Kuan acupressure point on each wrist.
 I noticed, some people just wore these for more of a mental thing during their entire cruise.
 I would not recommend them as a way to ward off feeling sick, but as a 2nd precaution.

 - Traveling on a large vessel in the Galapagos is no more a guarantee against sea sickness than traveling aboard other yachts and that is because some of the largest vessels in the Galapagos have a shallow draft bottoms to allow them to better navigate without mishap in the islands compared to their size.
 This means they roll side to side more than you would guess.

-- The Galapagos is a true year-round destination with calm waters and near to perfect weather.
+- he Galapagos is a true year-round destination with calm waters and near to perfect weather.
 Download a seasonal guide detailing each month to help you plan the best timing to visit the Galápagos Islands..